 Veganism is about so much more than what you eat and I hope these vegan quotes will give you some food for thoughts.
 The popularity of plant-based diets has skyrocketed in the last few years, but veganism is a complete way of life that transcends beyond food choices, and even animal rights or environmental awareness, to encompass all aspects of personal morality and social justice.

 No doubt eating a plant-based diet has improved my health, but by being vegan I’m taking care of more than my physical wellbeing.
 Veganism has genuinely made me a more aware, compassionate, and socially tuned-in person.
 There are so many great vegan documentaries which can educate you on what veganism really is, but another thing I like to do is collect veganism quotes from people and books as a powerful reminder of what being vegan really stands for.
 (I also have a selection of yoga quotes that help me to show up to do my practice and remind me of what yoga really is, beyond the physical side of things).

-I have taken so much inspiration over the years from amazing people in all walks of life who have shared invaluable insights on the benefits of being vegan, so I thought I would share some vegan quotes and insights from some of my favourite vegan thinkers, ranging from politics to pop culture, and physics to fashion.
+I have taken so much inspiration over the years from amazing people in all walks of life who have shared invaluable insights on the benefits of being vegan, so I thought I would share some quotes about veganism and insights from some of my favourite vegan thinkers, ranging from politics to pop culture, and physics to fashion.